xHE-AAC and MPEG-D DRC Mandatory for Android Pie Devices

 The advanced features of xHE-AAC enable video and audio streaming providers worldwide to offer an enhanced, more reliable consumer experience.
 The codec can deliver transparent quality for customers on a good network connection and can also seamlessly shift to the bit rates supported by a congested network while on the go.
 This is particularly of interest to streaming providers active in emerging markets where consumers still rely on 2G or 3G connections.

-In addition, MPEG-D DRC – Loudness and Dynamic Range Control – provides mandatory loudness control for xHE-AAC to play back content at a consistent volume and offers dynamic range control processing for listening on any platform and in any environment in order to provide the best possible user experience.
+In addition, MPEG-D DRC – Loudness and Dynamic Range Control – provides mandatory loudness control for xHE-AAC to play back content at a consistent volume and offers dynamic range control processing to provide the best possible user experience for listening on any platform and in any environment.

 xHE-AAC and MPEG-D DRC are included in the AAC patent licensing program administered by VIA Licensing at no additional cost.